jjg8/Shell-Scripts/README.md

 These are some of my more useful shell scripts, all written in Bash.

+- **jira-get-filters**
+  - Export all of the filters owned by you in Jira Cloud, and format it in a GitHub-style README.md file using markdown syntax.
 - **weather**
   - Uses curl or wget to get the CLI-friendly weather from https://wttr.in and is very configurable with CLI options to control output.